 Offensive linemen (10)

-Monroe, Osemele, Zuttah and Yanda are the guaranteed starters, and Wagner has been solid as the new starting right tackle.
-The interior of the second-team line -- Gradkowski at center and Shipley and Jensen at both guard spots -- appears safe.
+Monroe, Osemele, Zuttah and Yanda are the guaranteed starters, and Wagner did well in the preseason opener as the new starting right tackle.
+Gradkowski and Shipley, two starters from last season, appear safe.
+Jensen has struggled and is moving himself on the wrong side of the bubble.
 Reid makes the team as the top backup at tackle.
-John Urschel gets one of the final roster spots because he's a fifth-round pick, but he'll essentially be redshirted.
+John Urschel is now sharing second-team reps at guard with Jensen.
 James Hurst, an undrafted rookie tackle, looks to be headed to the practice squad.

 Defensive linemen (6)